geronimus1/test/README.md

 5. Avoid using string concatenation in log messages to optimize performance.
 6. Test your logs to ensure they are being generated and captured as expected.
 This includes testing for log levels, log format, and log content.

-## Log viewing and analisyng best practices
+## Log viewing and analyzing best practices
 1. Use good special tool for log reading.
 I think best tool for most non-distributed logs is [LogViewPlus](https://www.logviewplus.com/) (it is not ad, it is my opinion)
 2. Write a script in your log viewer that opens your code editor to the file and line where a log message was printed.
 This can help you quickly locate and fix issues.
 3. Use log aggregation tools to analyze logs from multiple sources.
 This can help you identify patterns and issues across your entire software ecosystem.